On Being Excluded

 Don’t forget, I know where you are coming from.
 Back in the day, I had no agent, no money, I lived in the middle of a field in Devon.
 I had no contacts and I was just a teen mum.
 I couldn’t even drive a car and there were no buses out there.

 It would have been easy to express defeat before I even started.
 Instead, I recognised my career was in MY hands and I had an internet connection.
 I knew I could make my way into the writing career I’d always wanted via the world-wide web.
 As a result, Bang2write was born and the rest is history.

 You CAN do this too, B2Wers.
 We are all rooting for you!
-Don’t forget to join us in the Facebook group if you haven’t already.
+Don’t forget to join us on the B2W Facebook page if you haven’t already.